Mastering JavaScript Operators: A Complete Guide with Examples

 ** Exponentiation#

-This operator raises the left operand to the power of the right.
+The ** operator raises the left operand to the power of the right operand.

 let x = 2;